knjk04/Bookshelf/README.md

 # Setup
-  Add your [Google Books API](https://developers.google.com/books/docs/v1/getting_started) key into a String in an enum in the default package called API.
+  Add your [Google Books API](https://developers.google.com/books/docs/v1/getting_started) key into a String in an enum called API in the default package.
   The String should be called key.

   E.g.